• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Chocolate Beghrir (Algerian Chocolate Honeycomb Pancakes) for #BrunchWeek!
-These North African pancakes include a bit of cocoa powder and are topped with honey butter, toasted almonds, and strawberries for a fun variation to the traditional Beghrir.
+A recipe for Chocolate Beghrir (Algerian Chocolate Honeycomb Pancakes)!
+These North African pancakes include a bit of cocoa powder and are served with honey butter, almonds, and strawberries.

 Chocolate Beghrir (Algerian Chocolate Honeycomb Pancakes) on a stone plate topped with toasted almonds and sliced strawberries.